CLIFFS OF MOHER

 CRUISE UNDER THE CLIFFS OF MOHER

 You could also take a cruise under the Cliffs of Moher and check out the scale and magnificence of the Cliffs of Moher on a 1 hour voyage of discovery from the waterline.
 There is nothing quite like experiencing the cliffs from above and below, and if you're especially lucky you might be surprised by a visit from one of our local dolphins along the way.
+As an Armada hotel guest, we are delighted to offer you a 10% discount, please use the promo code Armada 2024 when booking online, click here to book

 MICHAEL CUSACK CENTRE